spectrocloud/terraform-provider-spectrocloud/docs/resources/addon_deployment.md

 Optional:

 - `pack` (Block List) For packs of type `spectro`, `helm`, and `manifest`, at least one pack must be specified. (see [below for nested schema](#nestedblock--cluster_profile--pack))
+- `variables` (Map of String) A map of cluster profile variables, specified as key-value pairs.
+For example: `priority = "5"`.

 <a id="nestedblock--cluster_profile--pack"></a>
 ### Nested Schema for `cluster_profile.pack`